phac-nml/irida-next/docs-site/docs/user/analysis/getting-started.md

   | Canceled  | The workflow execution successfully canceled                                               |

 The current state of any workflow execution is shown on the workflow execution [listing page](../analysis/working-with-workflow-executions).

+## Workflow Execution Deletions

+When deleting a workflow execution, there are a couple points to keep in mind:
+  - Deleted errored and canceled runs have no additional considerations
+  - Deleting completed runs does not delete the associated results that have been propogated to the samples